wopfel/tutorials/rfid-rc522_test_alarmpi/README.md

 Note: Most of this writing is based on https://tutorials-raspberrypi.de/raspberry-pi-rfid-rc522-tueroeffner-nfc/.

-The previous mentioned blog post lacks Python 3 functionality (`SyntaxError: Missing parentheses in call to 'print'.
+The previous mentioned blog post is a bit older and therefore lacks Python 3 functionality (`SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print("Ctrl+C captured, ending read.")?`) and is incompatible with the MFRC522-python project (`TypeError: function takes exactly 2 arguments (1 given)`.

 My environment:
 - Raspberry Pi 3 Model B+